Total TimePrep: 25 min. + rising Bake: 10 min.

 - 1/2 cup sugar

 - 2 large eggs

 - 1/4 cup butter, softened

 - 2 tablespoons shortening

 - 2 tablespoons melted butter plus additional as needed, divided

 - In a large bowl, dissolve yeast in warm water.
 Add the sugar, eggs, softened butter, shortening, salt and 2 cups flour; beat until smooth.
 Add enough of the remaining flour to form a soft dough.
 Turn onto a floured surface; knead until smooth and elastic, about 6-8 minutes.

 - Place in a greased bowl, turning once to grease the top.
 Cover with plastic wrap and let rise in a warm place until doubled, about 1-1/2 hours.

-- Bake at 375° for 8-10 minutes or until golden.
+- Bake at 375° until golden, 8-10 minutes.
 Brush with additional melted butter if desired.
-Yield: 2 dozen.